Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 Her eyes fluttered open.
 Her stomach was doing flip-flops.
-Naruto hadn't pulled away that much; his face hovered just above hers and she could see the darker flecks of blue mixed into his sapphire irises.
+Naruto hadn't pulled away that much; his face hovered just above hers and she could see the darker flecks of blue mixed into his cobalt irises.
 Their bodies were settled practically knee to knee.

 "I think you think too much."

 The blunt words caused her to sit back on her heels in a huff.
 Humiliation swelled in her breast once she realized that she had unconsciously leaned forward in anticipation of what Naruto was going to do to her.

 "Well I think you don't think enough," she countered automatically in her new founded anger.
 She internally berated herself for getting so worked up over Naruto of all people.

 "There's nothing going on between Ino-chan and me," Naruto said with a light chuckle, completely unfazed by her waspish response.

 His laughing only served to make her angrier.
 Sakura felt like he was laughing at her.
 For the last two days he had been on her mind—she couldn't even enjoy her date for constantly wondering what he was doing with Ino and if they were having fun and how close they were getting.
 She felt guilty for turning him down so harshly, accidental as it was, and she felt guilty for automatically assuming any date with him would be a waste of time because he was poor.